Efficient Randomized Subspace Embeddings for Distributed Optimization under a Communication Budget: Democratic Source Coding

 If we consider Euclidean balls of radius $d(\Qsf)$ around each quantization point, the total volume of these balls must cover $\Bcal_2^n(r)$.
-Covering efficiency formalizes how well this covering is, and $\rho_n(\Qsf) \geq 1$ is a natural lower bound. \cite{lin2020achieving} note that for Roger's quantizer \cite{rogers_1963}, $\rho_n$ approaches $1$ as $n \to \infty$, and is hence asymptotically optimal.
+Covering efficiency formalizes how well this covering is and $\rho_n(\Qsf) \geq 1$ is a natural lower bound. \cite{lin2020achieving} notes that for Roger's quantizer \cite{rogers_1963}, $\rho_n \to 1$ as $n \to \infty$, and is hence asymptotically optimal.
 However, it is practically infeasible for large $n$ as it cannot be implemented in polynomial time.
 Popular quantization schemes \cite{alistarh_NeurIPS_2017_qsgd} use uniform scalar quantizers that have $\rho_n = \sqrt{n}$, which grows significantly far away from the lower bound of $1$ for large $n$ and are quite suboptimal.
 The following Lemma \ref{lem:covering_efficiency_near_optimal_source_coding} quantifies the efficiency of our proposed quantization scheme.
-Proof is a direct consequence of Prop. \ref{prop:quantization_error_DSC_and_NDSC} and is given in Appendix \ref{app:proof_covering_efficiency}.
+Proof is a direct consequence of Thm. \ref{prop:quantization_error_DSC_and_NDSC} and is given in Supp. \S $5$.

 \begin{lemma}(\textbf{Covering Efficiency of (Near) Democratic Source Coding}) For the (near) democratic source coding schemes described in \S \ref{subsec:proposed_quantization_strategy}, with probability at least $1 - \frac{1}{2N}$, the covering efficiencies are given by